Cosmic Ray Deflection Society

 The Cosmic Ray Deflection Society is a satirical/environmental pseudoscientific organization, based in New Orleans, Louisiana.
-A worldwide membership of over 250 members, the group believes the "deadly cosmic rays" are getting in through the hole in the ozone layer.
+A worldwide membership of over 250 members, the group purports to believe the "deadly cosmic rays" are getting in through the hole in the ozone layer.

 History

-Organized in May 1984, as a response to reports on the impending destruction of the ozone layer.
+It was organized in May 1984, by Also Aswell, in Greensboro, North Carolina, as a response to reports on the impending destruction of the ozone layer.